-- Year 7 Independent and Supported learners are taught as a year group accessing most of their curriculum within their form class.
-Subjects such as Science, Art, Computing and Cooking & Nutrition are taught in the specialist rooms. - Year 8 and 9 Independent and Supported learners are generally taught in class groups based on ability. - All Key Stage 3 Independent and Supported learners follow the National Curriculum which is suitably differentiated to meet individual needs.
-Our curriculum allows for progression within subjects and across the Key Stage. - All Key Stage 4 Independent and Supported learners follow accredited courses and are able to experience a variety of subjects, supplemented by vocational education/ work-related learning and, where appropriate, work experience. - For 2022 -2023, due to a relatively low cohort, there will be one high needs group of 'Experiential Learners' currently across Key Stage 3 and 4, which has a high staff to student ratio.
-This curriculum is based around key areas of early development, and is creatively designed to meet both sensory and experiential learning needs (including hydrotherapy/ rebound therapy/ adapted bikes etc). - Students who transfer to college all follow a study programme and accreditation based around the 'Preparing for Adulthood' agenda.

-Independent Learners: These students are on study programmes focussed on helping them achieve qualifications, (Entry level 2 and above), and one that helps them prepare for employment and adult life.
-This study programme may include accreditation in the form of AQA Unit Awards and National Programmes such as the Gateway Award.
-The qualifications for these students may include: Functional skills in Literacy, numeracy and ICT.
-The Achieve programme through the Prince's Trust; Personal Development and Employability skills, (Award or Certificate), ranging from Entry Level 3 to Level 2 and NFCE Level 1 and 2 in Catering.
+- Year 7- Independent (still with some level of support) and Supported learners are taught as a year group accessing most of their curriculum within their form class.
+Subjects such as Art, Computing and Cooking & Nutrition are taught in the specialist rooms. - Year 8 and 9 Independent (still with some level of support) and Supported learners are generally taught in class groups based on ability.
+Subjects such as Art, Computing and Cooking & Nutrition are taught in the specialist rooms. - All Key Stage 3 Independent (still with some level of support) learners follow the National Curriculum which is suitably differentiated to meet individual outcomes/ needs.
+Our curriculum allows for progression within subjects and across the Key Stage. - All Key Stage 3 Supported learners are working below the National Curriculum and follow a thematic approach which is still based on National Curriculum subjects and suitably differentiated to meet individual outcomes/ needs.
+Our curriculum allows for progression within subjects and across the Key Stage. - All Key Stage 4 Independent (still with some level of support) and Supported learners have a broad and balanced curriculum that also works towards accreditation (pre-entry to GCSE) and they are able to experience a variety of subjects, supplemented by vocational education/ work-related learning and, where appropriate, work experience. - Across Key Stage 3 and 4, there is one class of Experiential Learners which has a high staff to pupil ratio.
+This curriculum follows the thematic topics and is based around key areas of early development and is creatively designed to meet both sensory and experiential learning needs (including hydrotherapy/ rebound therapy/ adapted bikes etc).
+Progression is measured across the Engagement Assessment. - Students who transfer to college all follow a study programme and accreditation based around the 'Preparing for Adulthood' agenda. - Independent Learners: These students (still with some level of support) are on study programmes focussed on helping them achieve qualifications, (Entry level 1 to Level 2), and one that helps them prepare for employment and adult life.
+This study programme may also include accreditation in the form of AQA Unit Awards and National Programmes such as the Duke of Edinburgh Award.
+The qualifications for these students include - NCFE Functional skills in Literacy, numeracy and ICT - NCFE Occupational Studies for the workplace - NCFE Personal & Social Development - NFCE Food and Cookery Skills